Compensation and Payroll

-- Office Address Update - You may change your office telephone number and add up to 4 additional telephone numbers for fax numbers, cell numbers, and alternate telephone numbers.
+- Office Phone Update - You may change your office telephone number and add up to 4 additional telephone numbers for fax numbers, cell numbers, and alternate telephone numbers.
 You may also change your disclosure declaration limiting how much information is published within the University.

 - IRS Form W-4 Update – This screen allows you to change the tax withholding declarations used by the payroll system when calculating your federal income tax withholding.
 For example, if you get married or you want an additional amount withheld you may want to change your current declaration.
 Each time you make a change on this screen you will receive an email notification that your information has been changed.

 Why are there tax withholdings on my tuition waiver?